 Get crayons off the walls with a spray of WD 40.

 As a parent, this one is my favorite use.
 Ever since they came out with a trigger spray version of WD40 my life has been so much easier.
-A spray on the wall and a wipe down with a microfiber cloth and crayon come off any hard surface without and scrubbing.
+A spray on the wall and wipe down with a microfiber cloth and crayon to come off any hard surface without any scrubbing.

 Calm the pain of a sting.

 Use bit of WD40 to take away the pain of a bee or wasp sting.
 A handy thing anyone should know.
 We learned this one after my son decided to grab a wasp with his bare hands.
 A hard lesson he learned with that choice.
 I don’t think he ever grabbed at a large bug again.
 This is such a great use of WD40 in the home.

 Remove the sticky goo from jar labels.